 Pull & Explode: If the one holding aggro gets too far away she will pull everyone in and cause a large explosion which doesn't only slow down everyone standing in it, but will also cause a ton of damage.
 Best is to dodge roll out of it.

-Upon activating Hardmode, the broodlord will cause a lot more damage and the adds will spawn way more frequently.
+Upon activating Hardmode for the Scorion Broodlord in ESO, the broodlord will cause a lot more damage and the adds will spawn way more frequently.
 This fight is very add heavy and there's a specific priority in how you should handle which add.
 Every few percent 2 new adds will spawn, preventing you from burning the boss too quickly.
 All of these adds are almost equally as dangerous and should ideally be tanked by the Agonymium Stones, so that they can be burned by the DPS at the same time, either with AoEs or their Ultimates.
 The Xivilai Shockslayers for example must be interrupted and the Bone Atronach will constantly cast a high damage AoE with raining fire.

-Cyronin Artellian is the second boss.
+Cyronin Artellian is the second boss in the Dread Cellar dungeon in ESO.
 He is a mage that has a lot of mechanics coming together and is generally not very melee friendly.

 Storm Atronachs: These Storm Atronachs can be very disruptive to the group, especially if they cast their Heart of the Storm ability, which can causes a lot of damage.
 They should be taken care of immediately, otherwise the group may die.
 After some time, Cyronin will revive them, though, so that you will have to deal with them again.